baasbox/docs/source/index.md

 });
 ```

-> Example of response when a file is deleted
+> Example of a response when a file is deleted

 ```json
 {